viper-adnan/Warez/README.md

 ## MacOS
+- [CMacA](https://anonym.to/?https://cmacapps.com/) - A nice website for MacOS software.
 - [APPKED](https://anonym.to/?https://www.macbed.com) - Links to share-hosters, provides serials, cracks & more.
 - [CrackSoft](https://anonym.to/?https://crackzsoft.com/) - Latest Crack Softwares For Windows and MacOS.
 - [Imojado](https://anonym.to/?https://www.imojado.org) - (needs ad-blocker) - Android, MacOS X and other things.